Large Deviations in Discrete-Time Renewal Theory: Introduction

 where $H_t:=\sum_{i\ge 1}v(S_i)\mathds{1}_{\{T_i\le t\}}$ is the {\it Hamiltonian} and the normalizing constant $Z_t:=\Ex[e^{H_t}]$ is the {\it partition function}.
-The model $(\Omega,\mathcal{F},\prob_t)$ is called the {\it pinning model} and generalizes the original renewal model corresponding to the potential $v:=0$.
-The theory of large deviations we develop in this paper is framed within the pinning model supplied with the hypotheses of aperiodicity and extensivity.
-The {\it waiting time distribution} $p:=\prob[S_1=\cdot\,]$ is said to be {\it aperiodic} if there does not exist an integer $\tau>1$ with the property that $p(s)=0$ except when $s$ is a multiple of $\tau$.
-Manifestly, $\prob[S_1<\infty]>0$ under aperiodicity.
-We notice that there is no restriction to assume aperiodicity because if $\prob[S_1<\infty]>0$, then $p$ can be made aperiodic by simply changing the time unit. \begin{assumption} The waiting time distribution $p$ is aperiodic. \end{assumption} We say that the potential $v$ is {\it extensive} if there exists a real number $z_o$ such that $e^{v(s)}p(s)\le e^{z_os}$ for all $s$.
-Clearly, any $v$ with the property that $v(s)\le z_os$ for every $s$ and some $z_o$ satisfies $e^{v(s)}p(s)\le e^{z_os}$ for every $s$.
-Extensive potentials are the only potentials that serve Equilibrium Statistical Physics, where the partition function $Z_t\ge\Ex[e^{H_t}\mathds{1}_{\{S_1=t\}}]=e^{v(t)}p(t)$ is expected to growth exponentially in $t$. \begin{assumption} The potential $v$ is extensive. \end{assumption}
+The model $(\Omega,\mathcal{F},\prob_t)$ is called the {\it pinning model} (PM) and generalizes the original renewal model corresponding to the potential $v=0$.
+The theory of large deviations we develop in this paper is framed within the PM supplied with the hypotheses of aperiodicity and extensivity.
+The {\it waiting time distribution} $p:=\prob[S_1=\cdot\,]$ is said to be {\it aperiodic} if $\prob[S_1<\infty]>0$ and there is no proper sublattice of $\{1,2,\ldots\}$ containing the support of $p$.
+We point out that a generic $p$ can be made aperiodic when $\prob[S_1<\infty]>0$ by simply changing the time unit. \begin{assumption} The waiting time distribution $p$ is aperiodic. \end{assumption} We say that the potential $v$ is {\it extensive} if there exists a real number $z_o$ such that $e^{v(s)}p(s)\le e^{z_os}$ for all $s$.
+For instance, any potential $v$ with the property that $\sup_{s\ge 1}\{v(s)/s\}<+\infty$ is extensive.
+Extensive potentials are the only that serve Equilibrium Statistical Physics, where the partition function $Z_t\ge\Ex[e^{H_t}\mathds{1}_{\{S_1=t\}}]=e^{v(t)}p(t)$ is expected to grow exponentially in $t$ in order to define the free energy \cite{Giac,Hollander_Polymer}. \begin{assumption} The potential $v$ is extensive. \end{assumption}

-Together with the pinning model we consider the {\it constrained pinning model} where the last monomer is always pinned by the substrate \cite{Giac,Hollander_Polymer}.
+Together with the PM we consider the {\it constrained pinning model} (CPM) where the last monomer is always pinned by the substrate \cite{Giac,Hollander_Polymer}.
 It corresponds to the law $\prob_t^c$ defined on the measurable space $(\Omega,\mathcal{F})$ through the change of measure